Explore Sydney’s top dog-friendly beaches with off-leash areas, calm waters, and great facilities for pets and owners.

 3. Spit West Reserve

-Spit West Reserve is a large dog-friendly park area located just south of the Spit Bridge in Mosman, which has a beach area at low tide.
+Spit West Reserve is a spacious, dog-friendly park located just south of the Spit Bridge in Mosman, featuring a beach area that appears at low tide.

-Dogs are permitted unleashed on the beach and in the water all day from Monday to Friday, and before 9 am and after 4 pm on Saturdays, Sundays, and Public Holidays.
+Dogs are allowed off-leash on the beach and in the water all day from Monday to Friday.
+On Saturdays, Sundays, and public holidays, off-leash access is limited to before 9 am and after 4 pm.

 Check the Mosman Council website for more information.